Alaska Smoking Law

 - The law establishes that your right to clean, smoke-free air supercedes the rights of smokers in certain places.
 Those areas must be identified by large, conspicuously placed signs.
 If the person in charge designated a smoking area, he or she must protect your health by ensuring that you are not exposed to second-hand smoke.
 If this cannot be achieved by separation, partition or ventilation, then the area must remain nonsmoking.

 - If you are a person in charge (PIC) of a place or vehicle covered by this law, you have certain legal obligations.
 A PIC is generally the proprietor, owner, building manager, chief executive officer, or the agent of that person authorized to supervise the place or vehicle.
 You may delegate your assignment if the delegate agrees and is clearly identified.

 - As a PIC, your first legal obligation is to adequately post your facility by conspicuously displaying an adequate number of signs that read, "Smoking Prohibited by Law -- Maximum Fine $50."
 (Signs are not required in taxis or limousines).
 Each sign must include the international symbol for no smoking, and must be at least 18 inches wide by 6 inches high, with lettering at least 1.25 inches high.
-The Department of Environmental Conservation (DEC) will furnish signs upon request.
 It is recommended that at least one sign be posted on or near the entry and throughout the facility as needed.
 If a PIC designates a smoking area, that PIC is responsible for making reasonable accommodations using separation, partition or ventilation that ensures that nonsmokers in the place or vehicle are not subject to second-hand smoke from smokers.

 - If no reasonable accommodations can be made, for whatever reason, the nonsmoking designation requirement prevails.